DeustoDatacom/BDAP/datavis.md

 the last two require an alternative (like annotation)

-`blank` gives us space to breath. requires courage, implies losing the potential to densify, add advertising
+`blank` gives us space to breath.
+Requires courage, implies losing the potential to densify, add advertising.

+There is one thing we don't want to make visible: the design.
+Should not interfere.

 :::